 Peak States of Consciousness and Quality of Life (Article 2)

-by Grant McFetridge from The Institute for the Study of Peak States
+© 2004 by Dr. Grant McFetridge from The Institute for the Study of Peak States

 "This article was written in the July, 2004 issue of New Connexion: A Journal of Conscious Living.
 It briefly describes peak states and the new techniques to acquire them that are now appearing.
 I particularly like it, because I wrote it for a skeptical, practical audience." - Grant McFetridge, 2006